 Now, each user that is assigned the role that is noted in the Role column of your table will be granted access to that row’s data.

-When using the Data Editor, you are able to view all of the data in your projects.
+When using the Data Editor, you are able to view all of the data in your apps.
 When Row Owners are enabled, some rows of data may be greyed out based on which user is viewing the data.
 Greyed out rows are not downloaded to that user’s device in published apps.